 Buildings in the Downtown Waterfront and its surroundings vary in character and scale, from pre-war Romanesque commercial buildings to post-war residential and office towers to historic wharf structures.
 One of the defining features of the planning area is the freestanding pier-like structures and variations in scale, which contrast with the continuous urban blocks on the east side of the Greenway.
 Heights of buildings range from less than 100' to 400' in the planning area, to 496' for the Custom House Tower and up to 600' across the Greenway and along the Channel.
-Older structures in the area, such as 400 Atlantic Avenue and the buildings of Town Cove, tend to have larger buildings, such as Harbor Towers and the Federal Reserve Building, are often taller and have smaller footprints, but this can have an adverse effect on ground-level wind conditions and cast greater shadows.
+Older structures in the area, such as 400 Atlantic Avenue and the buildings of Town Cove, tend to have larger building footprints, covering the entire parcel, and lower heights.
+More recent buildings, such as Harbor Towers and the Federal Reserve Building, are often taller and have smaller footprints, but this can have an adverse effect on ground-level wind conditions and cast greater shadows.